MaksPetrunok/minishell/README.md

 # 21sh | minishell

-A command line interface as project at 42School.
+A command line interpreter as project at 42School.

 ## Installing